ktk-2005/Feedbacker-Forum/README.md

 #### Features

 A brief list of supported features
-* Automatically deploy your app from git, boh public repos and private Github repos supported
+* Automatically deploy your app from git: both public repos and private GitHub repos supported
 * Alternatively use an already live site, simply submit the url
-* Easily discuss and cultivate ideas with theaded discussion, no blocking signup required
+* Easily discuss and cultivate ideas with threaded discussion, no blocking signup required
 * Tag specific elements to link your comment to a specific part of the UI
-* Comment anonymously on instances where you don't want to share your identity
+* Comment anonymously on instances if you don't want to share your identity
 * Specify the feedback received by creating surveys with free form or multiple choice questions
 * Protect sensitive deployments with a passphrase
 * Boost productivity by integrating Feedbacker-Forum to Slack with a SlackBot